Facial Identification Training (F.I.T.) Course Catalog

 Samantha is a Senior Biometric Examiner currently employed by Ideal Innovations, Inc. Involved in the biometrics field since 2010, Samantha worked as a biometric technician offering support to the examination staff within Defense Forensic Science Center (DFSC) Biometrics Operations Division (BOD).
 In the next year, Samantha advanced and became a Biometric examiner supporting the tenprint, face, and iris modalities.
-During her time as an examiner, Samantha also worked as a Biometric Examiner Trainer and Quality Assurance team member.
+In addition to her duties as an examiner, Samantha works as a Biometric Examiner Trainer and Quality Assurance team member.
 She has also assisted in document development as Co-Lead for Standard Operating Procedures.

 Prior to her work in biometrics and forensics, Samantha served in the United States Army for four years as a Military Police Officer, while simultaneously earning her Bachelor’s Degree in Criminal Justice from Fairmont State University.

-Samantha is also a member of the International Association for Identification (IAI), as well as the Organization for Scientific Area Committees (OSAC).
-Additionally, Samantha serves as Chair for the Facial Identification Scientific Working Group (FISWG).
+Samantha is a member of the International Association for Identification (IAI), as well as the Organization for Scientific Area Committees (OSAC).
+Additionally, Samantha serves as Chair for the Facial Identification Scientific Working Group’s (FISWG) Glossary Subcommittee.

 Gerald (JD) Franzman, CTPE

 Gerald (JD) is a Biometric Examiner currently employed by Ideal Innovations Inc. JD received a Bachelors of Forensic and Investigative Science with a Forensic Examiner track concentration from West Virginia University in 2016.
 In November 2018, he was hired to help support the Defense Forensic Science Center (DFSC) Biometrics Operation Division (BOD) where he compares face, tenprint, and iris modalities.

 JD is an active member of the Facial Identification Scientific Working Group (FISWG) in the One-to-One subcommittee where he helps create and edit guidelines for standards and procedures surrounding Facial Examination.
 JD is also a member of the parent body of the International Association for Identification (IAI) in which he has been certified as a Tenprint Examiner.